-India impatient for Modi's response to China after 20 soldiers die in border clash
+India awaits Modi's response to China after 20 killed in clubs and stones border clash

 For a graphic on India China border clash in the Galwan Valley:

-Reporting by Sanjeev Miglani, additional reporting by Tony Munroe in Beijing; Editing by Simon Cameron-Moore
+Reporting by Sanjeev Miglani, additional reporting by Tony Munroe in Beijing; Editing by Simon Cameron-Moore and Raju Gopalakrishnan